Part III - Chapter 19: Audit Requirements

 Audits are due no later than 9 months after the close of each fiscal year during the term of the award.

-Techniques to use to determine recipient compliance with Federal requirements when an organizationwide audit is not conducted include:
+Techniques used to determine recipient compliance with Federal requirements when an organizationwide audit has not been conducted include:

-- Project audits by auditors or auditors obtained by recipients
+- Project audits by auditors or auditors obtained by recipients; and

 - Evaluations of recipients' operations by program officials.

 Timely action on recommendations by responsible management officials is an integral part of the effectiveness of an audit.
 Each recipient shall have policies and procedures for responding to audit recommendations by designating officials responsible for:

 - Maintaining a record of the action taken on recommendations and time schedules for completing corrective action;